 California Rehabilitation Institute delivers high level care in managing lymphedema.
 Our therapists have received specialized training and are skilled in decongestive therapy, the therapy program utilized by our team to manage all stages of lymphedema in any part of the body.

 Decongestive therapy includes:

 - Manual lymph drainage — a highly specialized technique to redirect the flow of the lymph (fluid) to unaffected areas of the lymphatic system

 - Decongestive exercises

 - Multi-layer compression bandaging — use of short stretch bandages to effectively manage later stage lymphedema

 - Education on lymphedema prevention and risk reduction

 From inpatient to outpatient, California Rehabilitation Institute offers the care and treatment, programs and services to meet your needs.

 Please contact the outpatient center at (424) 522-7132 with questions or to schedule an appointment.
-You can also fill out the form below.
+You can also fill out an online form by clicking "Request Treatment" below.